-Onondaga Community College offers a variety of courses at the intermediate and advanced level to meet the needs and abilities of speakers of other languages who want to develop their English skills.
-Emphasis is on developing skills to enhance selfconfidence and academic success.
+Onondaga Community College offers a variety of courses at the intermediate and advanced level to meet the needs and abilities of speakers of other languages who want to develop their English skills, as well as, reading skills.
+Emphasis is on developing skills to enhance self-confidence and academic success.

-Prospective international students are required to take the Accuplacer Levels of English Proficiency Test (LOEP) to begin taking courses at the College.
+Prospective non-native English speakers are required to take the Accuplacer Levels of English Proficiency Test (LOEP) to begin taking courses at the College.
 You must have a raw score of at least 173 and a writing sample that places you into ESL 115.
 You may take these courses whether you are matriculated in a degree program, or for personal or professional reasons.
 To supplement formal course work, you may also work individually with professional tutors in the Writing Skills Center and the Study Skills Center.